Expat Insurance Guide Spain (2026): Health, Home, Car & Visa Cover

 Common Insurance Mistakes Expats Make When Moving to Spain

-- Buying travel insurance for visa purposes
+- Using travel insurance for visas

 - Assuming public healthcare is automatic

-- Relying only on community insurance for property
+- Relying only on community insurance

-- Missing repatriation coverage
+- Missing repatriation cover

 Related Insurance Guides